freenet/freenet-core/docs/src/tutorial.md

 webpack =  false
 ```

-would disable usign `webpack` at all.
+would disable using `webpack` at all.

 Now that we understand the details, and after making any necessary changes, in
 each contract directory we run the following commands: